Darthpaul0/Rust/Projects/challenges/challenges.md

 ## Want more challenges?

-I found this great repository where you can find challenges of different difficulty. https://github.com/JSextonn/rust-challenges
+I found this great repository where you can find challenges of different difficulty: https://github.com/JSextonn/rust-challenges